b03602036/LeetCode/README.md

 # LeetCode
-The code I wrote and submitted on LeetCode.com.
+The code I wrote and submitted to LeetCode.com.